From spin squeezing to fast state discrimination: Introduction

 The objective of this paper is to argue that the nonlinearity responsible for spin squeezing can also be harnessed for fast QSD.
 This is the subject of Sections~\ref{bloch sphere torsion and squeezing} and \ref{single-input state discrimination section}.
 In Section~\ref{torsion with dissipation section} we discuss a variation obtained by combining Bloch sphere torsion with dissipation, leading to a pair of basins of attraction within the Bloch ball that can be used to implement a form of {\it autonomous} QSD.
+Section \ref{experimental realization section} discusses a possible realization of the torsion model with ultracold $^{39}$K atoms.
 The nonlinear approach is summarized and its limitations are discussed in Section~\ref{conclusions section}.